croct-tech/plug-js/docs/session.md

 ## edit

-This method creates a patch to apply changes to the session.
+This method creates a patch to apply changes to the session attributes.

+> **Notice**
-Notice that patches are atomic, meaning that either all operations are applied, or none are.
+> Patches are atomic, meaning either all operations are applied, or none are.

 ### Signature